umaar/nodetime/README.md

 It is also possible to disable sending profiling data to the web console and dump everything to the console by passing `headless` flag at initialization, e.g. `require('nodetime').profile({headless: true})`.
 Other possibilities to output profiling result are through local API, dtrace and stdout.

+## Features

+### Request Sampling
+A core feature of Nodetime, which gives you visibility of what's happening inside your application by showing requests with a lot of information, including response time, CPU time, operations such as database calls, http client requests, file system and other API calls, which happened at the same time.
+And this all completed with related context information and application state.

+### Custom Sampling
+Nodetime samples requests and some Socket.io communication out of the box.
+For other types of applications or a specific operation tracing needs it provides simple API functions and extension mechanisms.
+Using time() and timeEnd() functions will tell a lot about enclosed code segment.
+Read more in the blog post A [Powerful Alternative to Node's console.time()](http://nodetime.com/blog/powerful-alternative-to-nodes-console-time).

-## Filtering
+### Sample Filtering

-By default Nodetime will send only slowest samples of requests and their operations to the profiler web console (though still emitting all samples on the local API level).
+If there are too many requests or operations handled by the application, Nodetime will send only slowest samples of requests and their operations to the profiler web console (though still emitting all samples on the local API level).
 For systems under load, this can result in making the faster but more important requests invisible.
 Filtering allows you to specify what exactly you want to see.
 For example, you can specify to sample only those requests, which are slower than 100ms or match a certain URL pattern.
 Or, requests, which have an underlying database call to a database on specific machine with given IP address.
-While API gives you the full power of programmatic filtering, profiling data viewer at nodetime.com makes it a few clicks to filter samples down to very specific ones.
+While API gives you the full power of programmatic filtering, profiling web console at nodetime.com makes it a few clicks to filter samples down to very specific ones.

+### CPU Profiling
+As a logical next step after detecting high CPU utilization, Nodetime makes it increadably easy to use V8's built-in sampling CPU profiler to analyze hot spots and locate inefficient functions.
+Read more about using CPU profiler in the blog post [CPU Profiling with Nodetime](http://nodetime.com/blog/cpu-profiling-with-nodetime).

+### Metrics
+Nodetime also displays short term metrics in web console to highlight current state and dynamics.
+Charts include OS Load average and free memory, Node's RSS and Heap size as well as average response / CPU times and counts for HTTP client / server requests and supported API calls and libraries, e.g. File System, Redis, MongoDB, MySQL, PostgreSQL, Memcached and Cassandra.

+### DTrace
+Nodetime can fire DTrace probes on API-level calls it catches.
+This opens up powerful analytics possibilities on supported systems.
+Read more in the blog post [Trace API Calls In DTrace](http://nodetime.com/blog/trace-api-calls-in-dtrace).

 ## API